RONNIE BURKETT

 Joe and his dog Mister lose their home, and facing separation, head into the world for one last grand adventure together.
 The world seems broken, but Joe sees magic in the mundane, beauty amidst brutality, and life in the lost and lonely.
 He and Mister encounter Mother Nature, Santa Claus, Jesus and the Tooth Fairy, witness a troupe of homeless players in a cardboard theatre, and show a disenfranchised teen how to jump over the moon in a playground rocket ship.
 A seemingly simple tale of a simple man, Wonderful Joe is a love letter to imagination, hope, and the art of filling broken hearts with gold.
 Ronnie Burkett brings this story to life with his signature style of beautiful puppetry and solo performance, with a glorious score and soundscape by John Alcorn.

-Ronnie Burkett’s latest work is a beautiful and intensely human show from the master of marionettes…. what a show it was, a true masterclass from an artist at the top of his craft… Wonderful Joe is, true to its name, wonderful… it’s pure magic from a veteran puppeteer bringing to life some fantastical characters to tell an important story. “ Justin Bell (Edmonton Journal)
+Ronnie Burkett’s latest work is a beautiful and intensely human show from the master of marionettes…. what a show it was, a true masterclass from an artist at the top of his craft… Wonderful Joe is, true to its name, wonderful… “ Justin Bell (Edmonton Journal)

-WONDERFUL JOE premieres in April /May 2024 with performances at Theatre Network (Edmonton AB Canada), Stanford Live (Stanford CA USA) and UCLA’s Center for the Art of Performance (Los Angeles CA, USA)
+WONDERFUL JOE premiered in 2024 with performances at Theatre Network (Edmonton AB Canada), Stanford Live (Stanford CA USA) and UCLA’s Center for the Art of Performance (Los Angeles CA, USA)

 WONDERFUL JOE was created with the support of The Explore and Create Programme of the Canada Council for the Arts